Spend $60 and above to enjoy free shipping! ONSITE PICK UP IS ALSO AVAILABLE.

 Gift of Mr and Mrs Andy Ng

-This sarong would have been worn by a nyonya (Peranakan woman) under a kebaya.
+This sarong would have been worn by a Nyonya (Peranakan woman) under a kebaya.
 The decoration features large floral bouquets with butterflies and birds.
 Nyonya-style sarongs are known for their bright and colourful designs, in shades of orange, yellow, pink and mauve, made possibly by chemical dyes imported from Europe in the 19th Century.